mobilecoinfoundation/mcips/text/0035-verifiable-burning.md

 We believe that this proposal is the simplest approach that could possibly work.

 An alternative which was proposed initially did not derive view public by the product of view private and spend public.
-However, this corresponds to an ``old-style'' public address and not a subaddress.
-Currently the MobileCoin transaction builder only supports subaddresses, and we would have to bring back support for sending to the old-style addresses if we wanted to support such a burn address.
+However, this corresponds to an "old-style" public address and not a subaddress.
+Currently the MobileCoin transaction builder only supports subaddresses, and we would have to bring back support for sending to the old-style addresses if we wanted to support sending to such a burn address and having view key scanning work.
 Making the burn address a subaddress avoids all of that work and maintenance burden.

 To see that the proposal indeed works, we have to verify that there is no way to spend the burned funds.

+Intuitively, we should believe this claim, because the only information we have about the burn address is basically its "view key" in the terminology of CryptoNote.
+That is, we have the public address, and the view private key.
+If this data alone can be used to spend the funds, that indicates a design flaw in the transaction protocol.
+However, it is conceivable (in fact, likely) that for *almost all* view keys, the view key is not enough for the attacker to figure out how to spend the funds, but for a small number of pathological view keys, it is enough.
+In the rest of this section we will demonstrate that the burn address we picked is not pathological in this way.

-This means that, it should be infeasible to learn the subaddress spend private key corresponding to the burn address.
+In order to spend the burned funds, an attacker needs to be able to obtain the subaddress spend private key corresponding to the burn address.
+Therefore, our goal is to show that it is infeasible to learn that subaddress spend private key.
 (This condition also implies that the account spend private key is infeasible to learn, since that key could be used to derive the subaddress spend private key.)

 The subaddress spend private key is the root of the subaddress spend public key, relative to the Ristretto basepoint.
-So this means, solving the discrete logarithm problem for subaddress spend public key, given the additional information available in about the burn address.
+So this means, solving the discrete logarithm problem for the subaddress spend public key, given the additional information available about the burn address.

 The security argument has two steps:
 * First, we claim that the subaddress spend public key is pseudorandom.
 If there is an algorithm which, given the burn address